AshleyDhevalall/dotnet-coverage/README.md

 # dotnet-coverage

-The goal of this project is to demonstrate how to use Sonar Scanner commands in a dockerfile to generate code coverage for .NET core projects.
+The goal of this project is to demonstrate how to use Sonar Scanner in a dockerfile to generate code coverage for .NET core projects.

 ### Prerequisites / Background knowledge
 * [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)